ocadotechnology/kube-e2etestapp/README.md

 CUSTOM_TEST_DEPLOYMENT_LABELS | Dictionary of key-value pairs to add to the labels applied to every test deployment.
 Will already be labelled with `app: hello-minikube` | `'{}'`

 ### Kubernetes manifests
-Manifests are in `./manifests` and split into 3 files in order to rip out anything you might not need.

-- `./manifests/e2etests.yaml` contains everything you need to run all of the tests, with a statsd and prometheus exporter sidecar container on the deployment.
-It is noted where you can rip the two containers out if you don't intend to use prometheus or don't want to collect metrics at all.
-At the moment the namespace test is commented out due to a weave-npc issue (found by running this test).
+Manifests required to run this app completely headless are in `./manifests`.
+In addition to this the `./contrib` directory contains some manifests you may find useful:

-- `./manifests/monitoring-config.yaml` contains configuration for monitoring.
+- `./contrib/monitoring-config.yaml` contains configuration for monitoring.
 There are comments to indicate what each entry does.
-- `./manifests/frontend.yaml` contains configuration for running the frontend status dashboard.
+- `./contrib/frontend.yaml` contains configuration for running the frontend status dashboard.
 Optionally, it includes a certificate resource for use with `kube-cert-manager`.
 The ingress host name also needs changing to match what you use on your cluster.

 ## Metrics and alerts
 All metrics created by this application are prefixed by `e2etest.` and are measured using the Statsd client library.
 For more information on Statsd metric types please see the [statsd project repo](https://github.com/etsy/statsd).
 We use a Statsd -> Prometheus bridge when deploying this because: